pixolin/scroll-to-anchor/readme.txt

 Links may not contain spaces, but you can use them in your anchor names anyway.
 If you name your anchor e.g. _Summary Chapter Two_, you'll see an information that the _link_ to that anchor has been changed into e.g. _#summary-chapter-two_.

 For a <strong>better user experience</strong>, a JavaScript function replaces the typical behaviour to directly jump to the anchor.
 Instead the visitor of your website sees a smooth scrolling animation.
-(If this is too fast/slow, you can change the speed under **Reading > Settings**.)
+(If this is too fast/slow, you can change the speed under **Settings > Reading**.)

 A couple of other settings provide just as much flexibility as you may need: If your website has a sticky header, you can set an offset for the scrolling animation.
 You can also choose if you want anchors to be displayed in the front end and set a descriptive expression to precede the anchor's name.